hitokiri-mata/katacoda-courses/kubernetes-applications/r-shiny/step2.md

 `kubectl create -f shiny-demo.yaml`{{execute}}

-The Shiny server takes a few minutes to start.
-Watch the Pod _status_ change from _ContainerCreating_ to _Running_.
+The Shiny server takes about 1-2 minutes to start.
+Watch the Deployment _AVAILABLE_ state change from _0_ to _1_.
 To get a complete status of the deployment availability run this inspection

 `watch kubectl get deployments,pods,services`{{execute}}.